This page includes information about the Discover it Balance Transfer product which is no longer offered by Discover.

 While paying off your debt with the card you have is always a possibility, you can also move your debts to another credit card.
 Doing so could help you save big on interest every month, and you could even secure zero percent APR for a limited time.

-As an example, the Discover it® Balance Transfer gives you zero percent APR for 18 months on balances you transfer from other cards, followed by a variable APR of 13.49 to 24.49 percent.
-A 3 percent balance transfer fee applies to your first transfer (which climbs to 5 percent for subsequent transfers) but the interest savings can easily add up to hundreds or thousands of dollars.
+As an example, the Discover it® Balance Transfer gives you an intro zero percent APR for 18 months on balances you transfer from other cards, followed by a variable APR of 13.49 to 24.49 percent.
+A 3 percent balance transfer fee applies to your first transfer (which climbs to 5 percent for subsequent transfers, See Terms) but the interest savings can easily add up to hundreds or thousands of dollars.

 How might this work?
 Imagine you have $4,000 in credit card balances at 19 percent APR and you normally pay $200 per month.
 Using Bankrate’s credit card payoff calculator, it would take you another 25 months to pay off your debt and you would fork over $848 in interest charges in the process.